helium/HIP/0099-hex-density-based-transmit-reward-scaling.md

 # Summary
 [summary]: #summary
-This HIP suggests an change to PoC rewarding that better rewards areas of coverage.
+This HIP suggests a change to PoC rewarding to better rewards areas of coverage.
-This is done by reducing the rewards earned by transmitting or witnessing hotspots in close proximity of eachother.
+This is done by reducing the rewards earned by transmitting or witnessing hotspots in close proximity to each other.

-The logic here is that very little additional coverage is demonstrated by being able to witness multiple hotspots that are co-located or in close proxmity of eachother.
+Very little additional coverage is demonstrated by being able to witness multiple hotspots that are  co-located or in close proximity to each other.
 On the other hand, being able to witness many hotspots that are in distinct locations demonstrates a hotspot is providing a large area of coverage.
-This is in contrast to the current PoC reward structure where transmitters and high density areas see a significant portion of PoC rewards.
+This is in contrast to the current PoC reward structure, where transmitters and high density areas see a significant portion of PoC rewards.

 # Motivation
 [motivation]: #motivation
-Rewards are dominated by PoC activity (challenge and witness) with the growth of interest in Helium and the number of hotspots coming online, it’s important that rewards encourage “optimal” hotpsot deployment and density.
+Rewards are dominated by PoC activity (challenge and witness).
+With the growth of interest in Helium and the number of hotspots coming online, it’s important that rewards encourage “optimal” hotspot deployment and density.
 The current PoC, which rewards all challenge hops equally and targets hotspots roughly uniformly, does not account for density.

 For example, you could have 5 hotspots in unique locations all >300m apart and able to do a PoC path.
-This is healthy, but someone could place multiple hotspots at each of these locations and they will, multiply their earnings.
+This is healthy, but someone could place multiple hotspots at each of these locations and they will multiply their earnings.

 ![image Initial Topology Example](./0099-hex-density-based-transmit-reward-scaling/initial_topo_example.svg)